How to find your signature scent

 For those who prefer something earthy and warm, the Woody family offers notes like sandalwood and cedar, which can be deep and grounding or surprisingly crisp.
 And then there’s the Fresh family – think clean, zesty, sometimes a bit like the seaside, with notes of lemon, bergamot, green leaves, or watery accords.

-Finally, it’s helpful to understand how a perfume tells its story on your skin through its “notes.”
-This is often called the scent pyramid.
-The top notes are your first hello; they’re bright and breezy but usually fade within about 15 minutes.
 As they soften, the middle (or heart) notes emerge.
 These are the main character, the real soul of the scent, and they’ll hang out for a good while.
 Lastly, the base notes are the grand finale.
 These are the rich, deep notes that linger for hours, giving the perfume its staying power and depth.

 Do you wanna start a fragrance business?